tamiespinosa/Credit_Risk_Analysis/README.md

   * **Balanced Accuracy Score** - 50.0%.
   * **Confusion Matrix** -  101 accurately predicted high risk, 0 inaccurately preducted high risk
   * **Classification Report** -  1%  high risk prescicion, 100% recall, 1% f1 score.

+This model did not predict any low risk applicants.
+We ran this model to understand the difference in bias in the original data set and this scaled data set.
+Yet something in this model is not working properly and of all the models it performed the worst.
+We will need to look further in our documentation and code to understand what happened in this model.
+This model will not be considered.

 <p align="center"> <img src="Resources/BalancedRandomForestScaled/BalancedAccuracyScore.png" width ="30%" alt="BalancedAccuracyScore"> </p>
 <p align="center"> Figure 17: Balanced Random Forest Scaled Balanced Accuracy Score</p>